Sign up for weekly AppOps insights.

 To protect sensitive data during the testing stage, use data masking, data redaction, or data obfuscation when you populate a sandbox with test data.
 In other words, when preparing the test environment, you select the financial data but mask, adjust, or scramble it so the developer can’t read the real information.

 For example, when you set up a test environment, you could mask the dollar amounts of closed deals so your developer can’t see that information.
 You could also redact the data and replace numbers with asterisks or a dummy number like 0.
-Or you could obfuscate the data by scrambling the numbers.
+Or you could obfuscate the data by scrambling the numbers completely.

 One of the easiest, fastest, and most secure ways to do this is with Prodly’s sandbox seeding feature.
 This lets you instantly replicate data from production into up to five environments in one go—while masking or redacting the data with a single click.